Tony Awards 2017: “Dear Evan Hansen” wins big

 Lin-Manuel Miranda took the stage and said musical lift spirits in the worst of times before he presented best musical.

-Spacey, Robin Wright Penn and Michael Kelly crashed the Tony stage in character from “” and Spacey said he wanted to hurry up before Bette Midler thanked anyone else.
+Spacey, Robin Wright Penn and Michael Kelly crashed the Tony stage in character from “House of Cards” and Spacey said he wanted to hurry up before Bette Midler thanked anyone else.
 They abruptly left the stage, and Miranda announced that “Dear Evan Hansen” had won the Tony for best musical.

 Producer Stacey Mindich and the company of “Dear Evan Hansen” took the stage.
 Mindich thanked her parents for letting her see “A Chorus Line” 28 times when she was a kid, instilling a love for musical theater from an early age.